yzernik/rocket_auth/README.md

-# rocket_auth
+# rocket_username_auth
-rocket_auth provides a ready-to-use  backend agnostic API for authentication management.
+rocket_username_auth provides a ready-to-use  backend agnostic API for authentication management.
 It supports connections for SQLite and Postgresql.
 It lets you create, delete, and authenticate users.
 The available features are:
 * `sqlx-sqlite`: for interacting with a SQLite database using `sqlx`.